-You can grab a coach transfer ticket for just ¥1,100 one way or ¥2,000 return from Osaka’s city center straight to the park.
+If you’re making your own way to USJ, you can always grab a coach transfer ticket for just ¥1,100 one way or ¥2,000 return from Osaka’s city center straight to the park.
 Pick-up locations include Dotombori and Shinsaibashi, departing at 7:30am and 7:40am respectively.
 The return bus departs at 8pm from USJ, giving you a pretty full day—although you can take a train home if you’d rather stay till closing time.

 While we do our best to ensure it’s correct, information is subject to change.